 For more than 30 years, the NEH has supported archaeological education for K-12 students at Crow Canyon Archaeological Center.
 The support has taken a number of forms, including challenge grants that were leveraged to raise an additional $2.355 million.
-This funding helped the Center build an educational staff and develop a distance-learning program.
-Since 2002, the NEH has provided funding for teacher institutes and landmark seminars, both of which bring teachers from across the nation to Crow Canyon.
-Once there, teachers study the history and culture of the Pueblo Indians while learning relevant archaeological techniques and interpretive methods, visiting cliff dwellings, examining artifacts, and participating in active excavations.
-The teachers return to the classroom with a deeper sense of the United States’s ancient history, and they are better able to communicate to their students how and why we study it.
+This funding helped the center build an educational staff and develop a distance-learning program.
+Since 2002, the NEH has also provided funding for professionalization programs for K-12 educators, which bring educators from across the nation to Crow Canyon.
+During 2016 and 2017, Crow Canyon hosted teachers from 37 states and Washington, D.C.

 View By Location